 Saxon St Peter’s is reputed to have housed the shrine of St Ragener, said to be kinsman to St Edmund, the East Anglian king, and who was slain with his uncle by the Danes in 870.
 The story tells that St. Ragener’s burial place was discovered in St Peter’s during the reign of King Edward the Confessor and many miracles ensued.
 There is no historical evidence for this tale.

 Devotion to an altar dedicated to St Ragener continued in the Norman church at least until the 15th century.
 We have this evidence from the Wills of townspeople up until the Reformation.

 Northampton Castle was of national importance as the site of the confrontation between Henry II and Archbishop Thomas Beckett.
 The negotiations there between King John and the bishops and barons led to the proclamation of the Magna Carta.
 It was the scene of the infamous treaty of 1328 when Edward III gave up his right to the over-lordship of Scotland.
 In December 1380 Parliament met at Northampton and imposed the iniquitous Poll Tax that led to the Peasants’ Revolt.

 St Peter’s would have been visited by many of the participants in these events.

 St Peter’s today

-Wiiliam Smith, an important pioneer of the science of geology, is buried in the churchyard, just west of the tower.
+William Smith, an important pioneer of the science of geology, is buried in the churchyard, just west of the tower.
 His memorial, a bust carved by Matthew Noble, is on the west wall of the south aisle.
 Smith died in 1839 at nearby Hazelrigg House in Marefair, while staying with George and Ann Elizabeth Baker.
-Their memorial is nearby and they were leaders in the restoration of the church.
-It was Ann Elizabeth who unpicked the plaster from the carved capitals, which had covered them up since the Reformation, revealing some of St Peter’s finest treasures.
+Their memorial is nearby.
+They were leaders in the restoration of the church.
+It was Ann Elizabeth who unpicked the plaster from the carved capitals, which had covered them up since the Reformation, revealing the splendour of the sculpture St Peter’s.